Skip to main content

 OpenCodeopencode+9876 <lee@atomic.dev>

-All three agents share the same Rust-side orchestrator (TurnOrchestrator).
-The only difference is how hooks are installed and how events are parsed โ€” each agent has an AgentHook adapter that normalizes events into common TurnEvent values.
+All integrations share the same Rust-side orchestrator (TurnOrchestrator).
+The only difference is how each agent reports lifecycle events and how project instructions are discovered.
+Each adapter normalizes events into common TurnEvent values before Atomic records provenance.

 Pushing Agent Dataโ€‹